awsdocs/aws-cost-management-user-guide/doc_source/billing-get-answers.md

 This section guides you through contacting AWS Support and opening a support case for your billing inquiry, which is the fastest and most direct method for communicating with AWS Support\.
 AWS Support does not publish a direct phone number for reaching a support representative\.

 **Note**
-To open an AWS Support case where you specify *Regarding: Account and Billing Support*, you must be signed into AWS as the root account owner\.
+To open an AWS Support case where you specify *Regarding: Account and Billing Support*, you must either be signed into AWS as the root account owner, or have IAM permissions to open a support case\.
+For more information, see [Accessing AWS Support](https://docs.aws.amazon.com/awssupport/latest/user/getting-started.html#accessing-support) in the AWS Support User Guide\.

 **Contacting AWS Support**